 But big thanks to my Dubai-based niece, Sheena Barcelon-Geliang, she made my first trip to UAE snafu-free (Please see related story at https://wanderingjouster.com/2013/08/13/sos-spotlight-on-shane/).
 I was a willing “guinea pig” for her dreamed travel agency.
 Hahahaha… I could have surprised her of my trip, but when my two travel buddies backed out for different reasons, I had to spill the beans to her (yet, well-hidden from my eldest sister Olen, her mother, to serve as a big surprise later on).

 Communication with Shane became daily as she oriented me about her home for a decade now up to the time when she had processed and sent my visa through a co-employee.
 A week before my arrival, she was ready with my four-day itinerary.
-Efficiency and professionalism at their finest!
+Efficiency and professionalism at their best!
 Wow.
 It gave me all the confidence and courage to fly solo via Cebu Pacific Airlines.
 With this choice of air carrier, it was no longer new to me when my flight was delayed for an hour.
-Another hour was added to the delay of finally seeing and hugging my niece after eight years and meeting the man of her dreams for the first time!
+Another hour was added to the delay of finally seeing and hugging my niece after eight years and meeting her soulmate for the first time!
 Arriving in the huge (!) and busiest Dubai International Airport would mean joining the long queue in the immigration before being transported by a train to the baggage reclaim area.
 Thus, at past 11:00 P.M. my heartbeat was a sharp staccato against my ribs as I followed the exit and searched for three familiar faces.

 “Tita!”
 It was all I had to hear to be assured that I had safely landed in Dubai.
 Waiting with her and her husband, Jofel, was my very good friend/kumpare/classmate Edwin Manjares, who had an earlier flight from Doha, Qatar.
-He decided to join me in Dubai to run the 10k distance and then to hold a mini-reunion cum meeting/initial planning for our 2019 high school event with our UAE-based BUHS 86 batchmates.
+He decided to join me in Dubai to run the 10-k distance and then to hold a mini-reunion-cum-meeting/initial planning for our 2019 high school event with our UAE-based BUHS 86 batchmates.

 Greetings and updates exchanged especially with my husband via a phone call to KSA, we all headed to the food court where Edwin and I had our first decent meal.